jiutongzhao/Time-Series-Data-Analysis/README.md

 ### Signals and Time Series

-In physics and engineering, we often deal with **signals** – functions that vary over time and represent some physical quantity.
-A signal can be any measurable quantity that changes with time: for example, an audio waveform, the voltage output of a sensor, or the magnetic field measured in a plasma experiment.
-In many contexts, a ***time series*** is the observation of a signal over time

-Many familiar phenomena are naturally described as time series, including:
+In physics and engineering, we frequently encounter **signals**—mathematical functions representing physical quantities that vary continuously or discretely over time.
+A signal can be any measurable quantity exhibiting temporal variation, such as an audio waveform, the voltage output from a sensor, or the magnetic field recorded during a plasma experiment.
+When signals are observed, sampled, and recorded sequentially, they form a **time series**, capturing how these quantities evolve.
+Many familiar phenomena can naturally be described as time series, including:

-- **Meteorology:** e.g. El-Nino Enso
+- **Meteorology:** e.g. El-Nino ENSO Index

 <p align = 'center'>
 <img src="Figure/figure_meiv2.png" alt="Multivariate ENSO Index (MEI)" width="60%"/>